Telematics Technology and the Future of Transportation & Delivery

 Business Intelligence & Advanced Analytics

-Cars, trucks, planes, and boats are smarter today than they’ve ever been.
+Telematics technology has made cars, trucks, planes, and boats smarter today than they’ve ever been.
 Most vehicles built today know where they are, how fast they’re going, and critical information about the state of the engine, steering, and other key functions.
 Often, all of this information gets shared wirelessly to the cloud, where various parties can access and use vehicle data in real time.
-Indeed, most of us are accustomed to having a GPS in our cars or using Google Maps, and we appreciate the onboard diagnostics our cars can increasingly perform via software.

 Telematics has a long history that spans decades of innovation.
 In the 1960s, some of telematics’ earliest applications involved US nuclear submarines observing changes in the Doppler effect of polar satellites.
 Triangulating very simple signals from these early satellites allowed submarines to calculate their exact position in the ocean in minutes.
 Also in the 1960s, ARPANET arose as an early predecessor of the modern internet.

 Over the decades, computer science and telecommunications came to be increasingly intertwined.
 Remarking on this symbiotic relationship in a report to the French government, Simon Nora and Alain Minc coined the term télématique, a mashup of the French words for telecommunications and computer science.

 After the US government released access to GPS to the public in the early 1990s, telematics commercial applications exploded.
 In particular, telematics began to focus on and refer to vehicle tracking and monitoring.
 In the early days, fleet owners would install black boxes into vehicles to record driving data.
 After a few days or weeks of driving, they would plug the black boxes into a computer and download the data.
 Nowadays, black boxes are much smarter and can connect wirelessly via cellular or Bluetooth to feed data in real time.